 - How SPC methods are used to control and improve a process to ensure that customer requirements are satisfied.

-- The link to quality management requirements such as IATF 16949.
+- The linkages to quality management system requirements.

-This course is appropriate for SPC facilitators, continual improvement practitioners, engineers, auditors, analysts, team leaders and quality and process personnel, who are involved in setting up and interpreting control charts and computing capability indices.
+This course is appropriate for SPC facilitators, continual improvement practitioners, process engineers, quality engineers, auditors, data analysts, team leaders and process personnel, who are involved in setting up and interpreting control charts and computing capability indices.